EEN421/EEN421.github.io/_posts/2023-06-13-Raspberry Pi Logging to Log Analytics Workspace.md

 # In this, post we:
 - &#10003; Called out and solved for use-case pre-requisites
-- &#10003; Configured our ARM equipment accordingly (Ruby & Log Analytics Plugin for FluentD)
+- &#10003; Configured our ARM equipment accordingly (Ruby & FluentD)
 - &#10003; Create a Log Analytics Workspace
 - &#10003; Retrieve WorkspaceID and Primary Key
 - &#10003; Program the config file for log aggregation (FluentD)